Student Activities

 Metropolitan Arts Center (next to the Victoria Theatre)

 Be a part of one of the largest student productions in the state!
 The Muse production has opportunities for actor/singer/dancers, musicians and behind-the-schenes production assistants.
-Complete details and online audition appointments available here!
+Musical auditions are now complete.

 In-School Performances